BE READY BE RESPONSIBLE BE RESPECTFUL BE RESILIENT

 We provide swimming lessons weekly for KS2 children to ensure that all children can swim at least 25 metres by the time they leave Clover Hill as well as gain many other badges.

-Over the school year, each year group attend at least one inter school competition or festival to compete or work along-side other schools in the Gateshead area.
 As well as this we run regular intra-school competitions during PE and lunch times to allow children to access the more competitive side of sports.
-In upper KS2, children we plan a residential which is hugely sports based to allow children to access the outdoor and adventure side of the curriculum.
+In upper KS2, children we take our children on a three-day outdoor and adventurous activity residential in Weardale.

 Impact